patrickenfuego/FFEncoder/README.md

 - `keyint-120` - This is personal preference.
 I like to spend a few extra bits to insert more I-frames into a GOP, which helps with seeking (fast-forwarding, rewinding, random seeking) through the video
 - `no-open-gop` - The UHD BD specification recommends that closed GOPs be used. in general, closed GOPs are preferred for streaming content. x264 had closed GOPs by default.
 For more insight, listen to what [Ben Waggoner](https://streaminglearningcenter.com/articles/open-and-closed-gops-all-you-need-to-know.html) has to say on the topic
 - `b-intra` - I recently turned this on for testing, and have been happy enough with it to leave it on.
 Has a very mild impact on performance
+- `frame-threads=2` - It is known that more frame threads degrade overall quality (additional reading can be found [here](https://forum.doom9.org/showthread.php?t=176197&page=3)).
+2 frame threads is a nice compromise for most systems

 ### Exclusive to 4K UHD Content